Need help buying out a jointly owned property?

 Remortgage - buying out partner on mortgage

-You could use your existing equity in the property to buy out the joint owner.
+If you’re buying out someone from a mortgage but don’t have the finances to do so, you can use your existing equity to buy out the joint owner.
 This requires you to be able to afford the new mortgage, based on the equity in the property and your income affordability.

 Joint Borrower Sole Proprietor Mortgage